nbtin/fakenews-detection-demo/README.md

     streamlit run demo_docker.py
     ```

 5. Wait for the demo to start and open the link in your browser.
-You are required to wait for the cheapfakes checkpoint to be downloaded (around 2.9GB) before the web ready.
+You are required to wait for the cheapfakes and TruFor checkpoint to be downloaded (around 2.9GB) before the web ready.
     <img src="assets/download_checkpoints.png">